progmaticltd/homebox/docs/30-define-your-config.md

 cp config/samples/hosts.yml config/hosts-<domain-name>.yml
 ```

-The inventory should contains this:
+The inventory should contain this:

 ```yml
 all: